pepopowitz/stephaniehicksyoga.com/workshops.md

 In addition to my weekly class schedule, I am also available for the following:

-* Corporate sessions
+- Corporate sessions
-* Yoga Workshops for Triathletes, Cyclists, and Runners
+- Yoga Workshops for Triathletes, Cyclists, and Runners
-* Yoga and Writing Workshops
+- Yoga and Writing Workshops
-* Yoga for Kids and Teens (high interest days, Girl Scout Troops, etc.)
+- Yoga for Kids and Teens (high interest days, Girl Scout Troops, etc.)

+Please contact me [by email](mailto:steph0517@yahoo.com) for more information.